kylerbrown/bark/specification.md

 The second quantity in a timebase is the *sampling rate*, which allows discrete times to be converted to real times.
 It is required if the data are sampled (as in a time series) or if time values in a point process are in units of samples.
-Only point proceses with real-valued units of time may omit the sampling rate.
+Only point processes with real-valued units of time may omit the sampling rate.

 Real-valued times must be in units of seconds.
 Discrete-valued times must be in units of samples.